 Holly Buckley, JD, is a Partner at McGuireWoods LLP.
 Buckley focuses on corporate healthcare transactional work and regulatory matters.
 Prior to joining McGuireWoods, Holly was a client executive at Cerner Corporation where she worked within the client service organization and was assigned to several key customers including two large academic medical centers.

-Michael J. Reagin, MBA serves as the Senior Vice President Information and Innovation Officer for Sentara Healthcare.
+Michael J. Reagin, MBA serves as the Senior Vice President and Chief Information and Innovation Officer for Sentara Healthcare.

 Patricia Lavely serves at the Senior Vice President and Chief Information Officer for Gwinnett Medical Center.

 Lisa Stump serves as the Senior Vice President and Chief Information Officer at Yale New Haven Health System.

 John C. Goodman is one of the nation’s leading thinkers on health policy.
 He is a senior fellow at the Independent Institute and author of the widely acclaimed book, Priceless: Curing the Healthcare Crisis (2012).
 The Wall Street Journal calls him "the father of Health Savings Accounts."
 Modern Health Care says he is one of four people who have most influenced the changes shaping our health care system.

 Goodman is the author of eight other books, including Leaving Women Behind: Modern Families, Outdated Laws (2007); and Patient Power (1993), the condensed version of which sold more than 300,000 copies and is credited with playing a pivotal role in the defeat of Hillary Clinton’s health reform.

 He has authored numerous editorials in The Wall Street Journal, USA Today, Investor's Business Daily, The Los Angeles Times and many others.